COVID-19 Updates: Taking steps to return to normal.

 In 2018, the Alberta Dental Association and College introduced Alberta's first dental fee guide in 20 years.
 The guide's recommended fees for the most common dental procedures were 8.5% lower, when compared with 2016 rates.

 Dental fee guides increase transparency, which encourages competition and reins in costs over time.
 In other provinces, the vast majority of dentists align their fees with their province's fee guide.
-The fee guide will be reviewed annually.
+The fee guide is reviewed annually.

 The fees in the dental guide are recommended, but are not mandatory.
 Dentists continue to set the fees they charge for services.
 Some will charge more than the fee guide, some will charge less.